dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - module2f → resurrection attempts, final status assignment.

 As noted earlier, the handlers in module2e will never do the reboot.
-The reboot code has been separated out from the various handler code so that any handler can perform a reboot if required
+The reboot code has been separated out from the various handler code so that any handler can perform a reboot if required.
+Currently, only the ghost ips perform a reboot on the node.
+But there will be other resurrection bucket types in the future that will require reboot, namely if command re-execution on half failed nodes will cause issues (commands that are not indempotent).
+The code logic for these more complicated cases will be done once this part of the code and tagging is verified.

 Also, the status will never be changed until module2f.
 The tags will carry the forensic historical data from one module to the next and the status should stay the same until module2f.

-Then the next tests involve testing with the HYBRID synthetic crashes and install_success threads to test the upper layer gatekeeper and tagging decision logic as regression.
+The final set of tests involve testing with the HYBRID synthetic crashes and install_success threads to test the upper layer gatekeeper and tagging decision logic as a regression test.
+This will create a more realistic scenario with 4 bucket types: idx1 futures crash, post installation futures crash, ghosts, and already_install_success.

 #### Validation with malformed instance_id (multi-threaded restart implementation), ghost ips only

 This will test the InvalidInstanceID.Malformed instance_id error case.
+The reboots will be done in parallel and will all fail.
+The execution time of the reboot phase will be much shorter than before with the serialized version.

 #### Validation with valid instance_id but cached (multi-threaded restart implementation), ghost ips only

 This will test the InvalidInstanceID.NotFound instance_id error case.
+The reboots will be done in parallel and will all fail.
+The execution time of the reboot phase will be much shorter than before with the serialized version.

 #### Validation with valid instance_id and not cached (multi-threaded restart implementation), ghost ips only